ericbulloch/kwmd/README.md

 ## cat /etc/passwd | grep '/bin/bash'

 If I can read the /etc/passwd file it also has information about users of the system and where their home directory is located.
 Once in a while the home directory of a user will not be in the /home folder.
+I am generally just looking for users that have a shell.
+The `grep '/bin/bash'` part the command will filter out the users that do not have  a shell.

 ## SUID Binaries